MiVeKu/FileServer/README.md

 ![alt text](https://github.com/MiVeKu/FileServer/blob/master/images/uploadfileman.png "The uploading view")

-the uploaded view is then shown in the list.
+the uploaded file is then added to the the list in list view.

 ![alt text](https://github.com/MiVeKu/FileServer/blob/master/images/listview.png "The list view")